Toreseen/unit-converter/README.md

 # HOW TO RUN THE PROJECT

-1. Download the entire folder "mednet-coding-challege-2024" (zip).
+1. Download the entire folder "mednet-coding-challege-2024" (zip) and extract the file.

 2. Open the "converter-project" folder and the "converter-server" folder (in my case with VSCODE).